-Yes!
-Jobbatical’s platform enables you to manage the entire residence permit journey in one place.
-Upload documents, track status updates, and collaborate with your HR team and our immigration experts in real time.
+Yes.
+Our tech-enabled platform allows you to upload documents, track progress, and communicate with your HR team and Jobbatical experts in real time.

 A residence permit in Germany allows non-EU nationals to live in the country for work, family, or other purposes.
 It's required for anyone planning to stay longer than 90 days and is typically linked to the purpose of stay—such as employment, studies, or family reunification.